The Classification of Fixed Income Securities Explained

 Sukuk offers a way for investors to invest in projects and assets that are halal and socially responsible.
 This is in line with the principles of Islamic finance, which aim to promote ethical and responsible investments.

-Investing in sukuk can help diversify a portfolio, as they offer exposure to different asset classes and geographies.
+Investing in it can help diversify a portfolio, as they offer exposure to different asset classes and geographies.
 Sukuk can also offer lower correlation to conventional financial markets, which can help reduce portfolio volatility.

 Sukuk can offer competitive returns compared to conventional bonds, due to the profit-sharing nature of the investment.
-However, it’s important to note that sukuk investments also carry risks, which we’ll discuss in more detail later.
+However, it’s important to note that its investments also carry risks, which we’ll discuss in more detail later.

 Sukuk has the potential to play a significant role in financing sustainable development projects around the world.
 This is particularly relevant in emerging markets, where there is a growing demand for infrastructure development and social services.